novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 "Oh..."

 "Learning different languages is quite enjoyable.
-Don't be lazy and always live joyfully.
-Especially, never have any bad thoughts in the future, okay?"
+You don't have to feel bad, okay?"

 "Yes..."

-Although he suddenly told her not to have bad thoughts, thanks to his fluent Chinese, Kim Na-yoon unintentionally answered.
+Although he suddenly told her not to feel bad, thanks to his fluent Chinese, Kim Na-yoon unintentionally answered.

 "Oh, I need to go to the bathroom for a bit."